RebRut03/bikesharing/README.md

 ## **Bike-sharing Data Analysis Overview:**

 One of the key stakeholders for this project would like to see a bike trip analysis to determine if a bike-sharing program in Des Moines is a solid business investment.
-The following set of visualizations were create to share with the stakeholder:
+The following set of visualizations were created to share with the stakeholder:

   - The length of time that bikes are checked out for all riders and genders
   - The number of bike trips for all riders and genders for each hour of each day of the week